vijaypvk/devops-assignment-aws-ecs/README.md

 - On **push to `develop`**:
   - Lint & test backend and frontend
   - Build Docker images & push to ECR

 - On **merge to `main`**:
   - Trigger Terraform deployment to AWS

-Check the `.github/workflows/` folder for YAML files.
+Check the `.github/workflows/` folder for YAML workflows.

 ---